Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

 How to Prepare a Montessori Movement area for Twins

-Our movement area for the twins has continued to evolve and change as they rapidly change.
-This bothered me at first, because I wanted everything to be set up and prepared for when we arrived home from the hospital, but the truth is, I have moved our space around dozens of times.
-In all of the rearranging, the essentials are the same: floor space, a mirror and a way to hang mobiles for the babies to work with.
+Our movement area for our twins has continued to evolve and change as they rapidly change.
+This bothered me at first because I wanted everything to be set up and prepared for when we arrived home from the hospital, but the truth is, I have moved our space around dozens of times.
+In all of the rearranging, the essentials are the same: floor space, a mirror, and a way to hang mobiles for the babies to work with.
+Low shelves could be another addition to this area.

 Where do I set up a Montessori movement area in my home?

 Consider where you anticipate spending most of your time.
-Initially I wanted it in the nursery, but I knew I probably wasn’t going to sit in that room all day.
-Instead we started with it up in our loft area, which was close to my bedroom.
-This was great for the first month or so postpartum because I really tried to make things convenient and accessible as I was healing.
+Initially, I wanted it in our Montessori nursery, but I knew I probably wasn’t going to sit in that room all day.
+Instead, we started with it up in our loft area, which was close to my bedroom.
+This was a great place for those early days postpartum because I tried to make things convenient and accessible as I was healing.
 When I was ready to spend more time in our main living space I then moved the movement area into our living room.
-Since then, I’ve moved things around multiple times, but the essentials have remained present in all of these spaces.
-This is part of the process in preparing the environment.
-You need to observe how it is working for your you and your baby and make adjustments as needed.

 How much will it cost?

-You can do it very cheap!
+Creating a Montessori movement area can be done in a very cost-effective way.
 I invested in a mirror that would have longevity for our family, but that wouldn’t be necessary!
 A cheap mirror from Walmart would do the trick.
-I try to save money everywhere I can, so did DIY mobiles (more about that in another post!)
+I try to save money everywhere I can, so I created DIY mobiles (more about that in another post!)
 And the floor space is included in your rent or mortgage!
+Keep it simple by laying down a blanket or low pile rug.

 Things to consider when setting up your movement area for your twins or baby

-With twins, I new I would need a little bit more space for them both to move freely.
-Having a space that is well lit with natural light is ideal as well as somewhere in the home where they won’t feel isolated.
-It is important that they have a good view of the room so they can start connecting the different areas in your home; in Montessori we refer to this as their “point of reference”.
-You can place the mirror along the wall.
+With twins, I knew I would need a little bit more space for our babies to move freely.
+It is a good idea to have a space that is well-lit with natural light.
+Also, keep it somewhere in the home where they won’t feel isolated.
+They must have a good view of the room so they can start connecting the different areas in your home; in Montessori, we refer to this as their “point of reference”.
+You can place the mirror on the wall.
 Lay down a quilt or blanket on the floor.
 If you have hard floors, a mat like this may be nice.
 We had carpet so I got away with just using a quilt or blanket.

 How do I use Montessori mobiles?